greg-hutchinson/greenfoot/Breakout/Snippets.md

     // Now they can be assigned to something x = “dsaf”;
     s = “Greg”;

+# Where can you declare variables
+- That's a good question - it depends.
+- If its something that the object needs to remember across act methods you need to declare them at the **class** level.

 # Assignment - “=”
 When you read this use the word “becomes”